 What is FedRAMP?

 For the uninitiated, FedRAMP is a compliance standard that applies to cloud service providers (CSPs), think *aaS, that wish to solicit business from Federal agencies.
 To give an example, suppose you make a really spectacular To-Do list application that is provided as a SaaS.
 Now imagine that you want the fine folks at NASA to be able to use your application…all you have to do is get through a FedRAMP audit.
-Keep in mind, FedRAMP is probably the most challenging (and expensive) compliance standard to adhere to with over 400 unique controls and a multi-step process to make sure all of your ducks are in a row.
-If you really want to learn more about FedRAMP you can do so on the official website.
+Keep in mind, FedRAMP is probably the most challenging (and expensive) compliance standard to adhere to, with over 400 unique controls and a multi-step process to make sure all of your ducks are in a row.
+If you really want to learn more about FedRAMP you can do so on the official FedRAMP website.

 How does Ansible Fit?

 Before we get into a detailed example, let’s talk about how to identify places where Ansible can fit into your solution for a given control.
-The entire list of controls for what is called a ‘Moderate’ system can be found in the FedRAMP System Security Plan Template (direct link to DOCX).
+The entire list of controls for what is called a ‘Moderate’ system can be found in the FedRAMP System Security Plan Template (DOCX).
 For many controls there are keywords that are very strong indicators that Ansible will be able to help, in part or in whole, to satisfy the control.
 For example, words like ‘automatically’ or ‘configuration’ are strong indicators that Ansible would be a good fit.
 Let’s take a look at the literal text of one control.

 The organization employs automated mechanisms to maintain an up-to-date, complete, accurate, and readily available baseline configuration of the information system.